kaloklee/Interval_surv/README.md

 I use cmdstanR as interface with Stan.
 Users are welcome to use the codes as they see fit.

 Please cite this repository if you do use the codes.
 Thank you.

+BONUS: I coded a mixture model of Weibull and Exponential in MLE.
+Putting it here for future use.